morrownr/USB-WiFi/README.md

 This is a limited test based on a user request.
 I'll plan on expanding the test as time permits.

-If I have to declare an overall winner from the current top 3 adapters, it would be this adapter:
+If I have to declare an overall winner from the tested adapters, it would be this adapter:
 ```
 Alfa AWUS036ACM
 ```
 The reason for picking the above adapter is that it did a good job in all categories.
+Some adapters may beat it in some categories but this is the only adapter that performed well in all catagories.
+It was solid in managed mode, master mode and monitor mode.
+The only tested adapter that came close is the Alfa AWUS036ACH (rtl8812au chipset) but it used close to 800 mA when pushed hard which is about twice the amount of current used by the Alfa AWUS036ACM (mt7612u chipset).
+This low current usage by the Alfa AWUS036ACM is very good for use with Raspberry Pi hardward.
+The Alfa AWUS036ACM can be plugged directly into a RasPi 4b USB 3 port and there is plenty capacity left over for other things.
+I have a USB 3 SSD and a Alfa AWUS036ACM plugged into my RasPi 4b and it is very stable.
+I couldn't do this with many other adapters as they pull to much current.
+The RasPi 4b USB subsystem is limited to 1200 mA.

 Here are the categories.